After spending a few days exploring Iceland with Regent Holidays, Sam Curry shares ten of his top photos and memories of his trip.

 We were exceptionally lucky to catch this on our first night; we were on the brink of turning in after a long day's travel but we had left something in the car, I went to get it and found this outside the door.

 We went into Reykjavik on our second day for a look around and on the outskirts we found a black beach and Grotta lighthouse.
 It’s a gorgeous spot on a cold and windy day just to walk and look out into the Atlantic.

 On day 3 of our fly-drive we decided it was a good idea to drive to Godafoss as we were moving hotel anyway.
-We looked it up and saw it was about 8 hours (it turned out that it was 12 hours and a full 535-mile round trip!) but it was worth it, it’s a truly beautiful place and it was near deserted when we visited.
+We looked it up and saw it was about 8 hours (it turned out that it was 12 hours and a full 535-mile round trip!) but it was worth it and definitely one of the best waterfalls in Iceland.
+It’s a truly beautiful place and it was near deserted when we visited.